Lake District self-catering accommodation near the market town of Keswick

 Large Lake District holiday houses for big groups near Keswick

-Holiday home in Cumbria near Windermere and Troutbeck Bridge with 5 bedroom, sleeps 10, No pets, Ground Floor Facilities, Pub within 1 mile, Wifi, Cot Available, All En-suite.View The Hollies
+Holiday home in Cumbria near Windermere and Troutbeck Bridge with 5 bedrooms, sleeps 10, No pets, Ground Floor Facilities, Pub within 1 mile, Cot Available, All En-suite.View The Hollies

-Holiday house in Cumbria near Pooley Bridge and Northern Ullswater with 5 bedroom, sleeps 10, No pets, Barbecue, Pub within 1 mile, All En-suite.View Holly House
+Luxury accommodation in Cumbria near Pooley Bridge and Northern Ullswater with 5 bedrooms, sleeps 10, No pets, Pub within 1 mile, All En-suite.View Holly House

-Self catering for large groups in Cumbria near Kirkby Stephen with 5 bedroom, sleeps 10, No pets, Barbecue, Pub within 1 mile, Cot Available.View The Larches
+Accommodation for a large group in Cumbria near Kirkby Stephen with 5 bedrooms, sleeps 10, No pets, Pub within 1 mile, Cot Available.View The Larches

 Mirehouse House in Keswick is a family run historic house in a wonderful setting with magnificent gardens.
 It also has a strong literary heritage offering poetry walks in the grounds.
 There are woodland playgrounds and walks by the lake.
 There’s a cozy tea room offering find Cumbrian food, regular live piano music and even a children’s quiz held in the house.